Niccolò Machiavelli: The Prince

 Concerning the differences and similarities in Machiavelli's advice to ruthless and tyrannical princes in The Prince and his more republican exhortations in Discourses on Livy, a few commentators assert that The Prince, although written as advice for a monarchical prince, contains arguments for the superiority of republican regimes, similar to those found in the Discourses.
-In the 18th century, the work was even called a satire, for example by Jean-Jacques Rousseau.
+In the 18th century, the work was even called a satire, for example by Jean-Jacques Rousseau (1712–1778).
+This however is an interpretation that is often refuted by scholars.